loborover/LARS/VBA/Original.md

     For Each xCell In Target
         With xCell
-            If .value = "" Then .Interior.Color = RGB(BoW, BoW, BoW) ' Brightness
+            If .Value = "" Then .Interior.Color = RGB(BoW, BoW, BoW) ' Brightness
             .HorizontalAlignment = xlLeft
             .VerticalAlignment = xlCenter
         End With